 Education & Experience

-Ayesha joined Trade Mark Wizards as a Paralegal in January 2020 and has already advised on the protection of hundreds of trade marks.
-She is a member of the Strategy and Filing Team and her day-to-day activities include devising brand protection strategies, filing trade mark applications and renewals, drafting specifications and assisting with analysing search results and reporting to the client on any potential risks that may arise.
+Ayesha joined Trade Mark Wizards as a Paralegal in January 2020 and is now a Part-Qualified Trade Mark Attorney.
+She has already advised on the protection of hundreds of trade marks.
+Although she manages the Prosecution Department, Ayesha is also a member of the Filing and Disputes Team, and her day-to-day activities include devising brand protection strategies, filing trade mark applications and renewals, drafting specifications, analysing search results and reporting to the client on any potential risks that may arise, as well as handling disputes.
 She advises in relation to UK and International trade mark protection.

-Ayesha also deals with examination reports and supports Trade Mark Attorneys with the management of trade mark portfolios, recordals and contentious matters.
+Ayesha also deals with examination reports and supports Trade Mark Attorneys with the management of trade mark portfolios, recordals and all types of contentious matters.

 Trade mark achievements